skypilot-org/skypilot/docs/source/getting-started/installation.rst

   $ # pip install "skypilot[all]"

-SkyPilot currently supports four cloud providers: AWS, GCP, Azure, and Lambda Cloud.
+SkyPilot currently supports four cloud providers: AWS, GCP, Azure, Lambda Cloud, and Cloudflare(R2, storage only).
 If you only have access to certain clouds, use any combination of :code:`"[aws,azure,gcp,lambda]"` (e.g., :code:`"[aws,gcp]"`) to reduce the dependencies installed.